lmmx/impscan/README.md

 Unlike some other refactoring tools, `impscan` does not need to operate on a package (e.g. it can just be scripts)

+Currently, requirements (AKA "root packages"), imported module name ("site packages" name) and other features are computed for one build for every package on conda's `anaconda` and `conda-forge` channels (over 20,000 packages).

 ## System requirements

 Installation requires Python <strike>3.7+ (for type annotations)</strike>